lichen-lab/Deep5hmC/README.md

 # Deep5hmC: Predicting genome-wide 5-Hydroxymethylcytosine landscape via multimodal deep learning model

-We develop __Deep5hmC__, which is a multimodal deep learning framework that integrates both the DNA sequence and the histone modification, to predict genome-wide 5hmC modification.
+We develop __Deep5hmC__, which is a multimodal deep learning framework that integrates both the DNA sequence and the epigenetic features, to predict genome-wide 5hmC modification.
 Moreover, __Deep5hmC__ demonstrates its practical usage by accurately predicting gene expression and differentially hydroxymethylated regions in a case-control Alzheimer’s disease study.

 <br/>